kinopio-club/kinopio-help/posts/use-restrictions-policy.md

 ---
-title: Adding Images to Cards
+title: Use Restrictions Policy
-tags: ['How to Use']
+tags: ['Policies']
 color: cyan
 ---
-# Use Restrictions Policy

 Kinopio helps people understand themselves and be understood by sharing thoughts and ideas.
 But an expressive tool is also one that can be used maliciously.